coderefinery/2023-03-21-workshop/content/questions/day4.md

     - Just watch for now, demo.

 79. is the full history of the git shown on zenodo when you link the GitHub to a zenodo?
     - No, it only saves the exact specific versions you archive.
-(But you can archive multiple versions, for example each release)
+But you can archive multiple versions, for example each release.

 80. Does Zenodo only work with GitHub?
 Or other repository platforms are also supported?
     - I think the "automatic integration" may only be Github, but it's not that much harder to upload data from any other source.